Entanglement and charge-sharpening transitions in U(1) symmetric monitored quantum circuits: Introduction

-In this work we study the many-body dynamics of monitored quantum circuits with a conserved charge (or equivalently a U(1) symmetry).
-These systems exhibit not only a measurement-induced entanglement transition but also a new type of ``charge-sharpening'' transition that separates two distinct entangling phases.
+In this work we study the many-body dynamics of monitored quantum circuits with a conserved charge (or equivalently a U(1) symmetry), and introduce a systematic tool to analytically perform the proper averaging over random gates and measurement outcomes with well-controlled approximations for general family of monitored circuit models with universal gates.
+This technique enables efficient numerical analysis of large-scale MRCs, and opens the door to potential analytic analysis using well-developed statistical mechanics and field-theoretic tools~\cite{FieldTheorySharpening}.
+Using this approach, we show that charge-conserving MRCs exhibit not only a measurement-induced entanglement transition but also a new type of ``charge-sharpening'' transition that separates two distinct entangling phases.
 These two phases are distinguished by whether it is easy or hard (in a way we will make precise below) for measurements to reveal the charge of the system.
 In the ``charge-fuzzy'' phase, there are large charge fluctuations even \emph{conditional} on the measurement history: i.e., the history of measurement outcomes does not suffice to fix the charge profile.
 In the ``charge-sharp'' entangling phase, by contrast, the measurement outcomes fix the charge distribution.
 The charge-sharp phase is nevertheless highly entangled because of the scrambling of neutral degrees of freedom.
 We find that both the entanglement transition and the charge-sharpening transition are Lorentz invariant, with a dynamical exponent $z=1$.
 This ballistic dynamics may seem surprising in light of the diffusive growth of R\'enyi entropies in the absence of measurements.
 However, we give general arguments that, for any finite measurement rate, $p>0$ all R\'enyi entropies grow linearly in time, $S_{n} \sim t$.

 Our conclusions are supported by exact numerics on Haar random U(1) monitored circuits, and by a replica statistical mechanics model~\cite{Bao2020,Jian2020} obtained from the study of a U(1) symmetric qubit degree of freedom coupled to a $d$-dimensional qudit.
 Remarkably, in the limit $d\to \infty$, we are able to analyze the replica limit analytically, and the contributions to entanglement from the qubit and qudit degree of freedom decouple.
 This enables us to study the entanglement dynamics of the qubit directly in this limit by simulating an effective statistical mechanics model of a symmetric exclusion process constrained by the measurements and entanglement cuts.
 We also discuss scalable probes of the charge-sharpening transition using ancilla qubits, and find evidence for a new universality class for the charge-sharpening transition in the limit of small local Hilbert space dimension.